 Our business is exposed to risk resulting from fluctuations in interest rates.
-Our interest expense is more sensitive to fluctuations in the general level of LIBOR interest rates than to changes in rates in other markets.
+Our interest expense is more sensitive to fluctuations in the general level of Term Secured Overnight Financing Rate (SOFR) interest rates than to changes in rates in other markets.
 Increases in interest rates would increase interest expense relating to our outstanding variable rate borrowings and increase the cost of debt.
 Fluctuations in interest rates can also lead to significant fluctuations in the fair value of our debt obligations.

-On May 15, 2018, we entered into a four-year pay-fixed, receive floating (1-month LIBOR), interest rate swap arrangement with a notional amount of \$400.0 million for the period beginning June 1, 2018 and ended on June 1, 2022.
-During the term of the interest rate swap, we paid a fixed rate of 2.84% against the first interest payments of a portion of our LIBOR-based debt and received floating 1-month LIBOR during the swap period.
+On March 23, 2023, we entered into a four-year pay-fixed, receive floating (1-month CME Term SOFR), interest rate swap arrangement with a notional amount of \$250.0 million for the period beginning April 1, 2023 and ending on April 1, 2027.
+Under the terms of the interest rate swap, we pay a fixed rate of 3.49% against the first interest payments of a portion of our Term SOFR-based debt and receive floating 1-month CME Term SOFR during the swap period.
 At inception, we designated the interest rate swap as a cash flow hedge and the fair value of the interest rate swap was zero.
-No ineffectiveness was recognized for the year ended January 2, 2023.
-During the year ended January 2, 2023, the interest rate swap increased interest expense by \$4.1 million.
-Since June 1, 2022, our \$400.0 million LIBOR-based variable debt has been more sensitive to fluctuations in interest rates due to the expiration of the interest rate swap arrangement.
-We currently do not expect to enter into a new interest rate swap arrangement.
+As of January 1, 2024, the fair value of the interest rate swap was recorded, of which \$3.3 million is included as a component of prepaid expenses and other current assets and \$1.5 million is included as a component of other long-term liabilities.
+No ineffectiveness was recognized for the year ended January 1, 2024.
+During the year ended January 1, 2024, the interest rate swap decreased interest expense by \$3.2 million.

-See Liquidity and Capital Resources in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 7 of the Notes to Consolidated Financial Statements included in this Annual Report on Form 10-K for further discussion of our financing facilities and capital structure.
-As of January 2, 2023, approximately 53.4% of our debt was based on fixed rates.
-Based on our borrowings as of January 2, 2023, an assumed 100 basis point change in variable rates would cause our annual interest cost to change by \$4.4 million.
+See Liquidity and Capital Resources in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 7 of the Notes to Consolidated Financial Statements included in this Report for further discussion of our financing facilities and capital structure.
+As of January 1, 2024, approximately 80.7% of our debt was based on fixed rates.
+Based on our borrowings as of January 1, 2024, an assumed 100 basis point change in variable rates would cause our annual interest cost to change by \$1.8 million.